aaltonewmedia/physcomp.newmedia.dog/content/2024/connor-z/final-project-destined-place/index.md

 This attempt also gave me a foundational understanding of working with 2D in TouchDesigner.
 I explored many concepts and implemented features that I couldn’t find tutorials for, such as controlling the animation of the Star Wheel.
 This process pushed me to experiment and problem-solve independently, which was both challenging and rewarding.

+In this project, I also experimented with various sensors and motors.
+Although the initial directions weren’t fully realized, I gained valuable experience.
+When integrating sensors with TouchDesigner, the primary difference lies in the type of data being transmitted, regardless of the physical controller's form.
+For instance, I experimented with using a distance sensor to influence the rotation of the Star Wheel by sending its data to TouchDesigner.
+While I successfully implemented this interaction, I ultimately decided not to use it in the final project.